 LIQUOR LICENSING > RESIDENTIAL LICENCE

-A residential licence authorises the sale of liquor on the licensed premises at any time to a:
+A residential licence authorises the sale of liquor on the licensed premises at any time to:

-- lodger for consumption on or off the licensed premises
+- a lodger for consumption on or off the licensed premises

-- diner in a designated dining area for consumption with or ancillary to a meal provided by the licensee in that area.
+- a diner for consumption with or ancillary to a meal provided by the licensee

-- The licensee must provide accommodation for a member of the public on request;
+A residential licensee must provide accommodation for a member of the public on request.

-A residential licence may also authorise the following:
+A residential licence may also authorise the conditions outlined below.